portfoliomanagementtool/pmp-react/README.md

 - Receive timely updates and notifications on watchlisted assets to stay informed about market changes.

 ## Technologies Used 🛠️
-- React: Frontend framework for building user interfaces
+- **React**: Frontend framework for building user interfaces
-- Redux: State management library for managing application state
+- **Redux**: State management library for managing application state
-- ApexCharts: Interactive charting library for visualizing data
+- **ApexCharts**: Interactive charting library for visualizing data
-- Tailwind CSS: Utility-first CSS framework for styling components
+- **Tailwind CSS**: Utility-first CSS framework for styling components
-- Clerk: Authentication and user management platform for secure login and authorization
+- **Clerk**: Authentication and user management platform for secure login and authorization

 ## Setup Instructions 🚀